drorangeleo/drorangeleo.github.io/index.md

 <br>

+---

 ## Academic Background

-** I am looking for PhD to start in 2024 Fall.
+**I am looking for PhD to start in 2025 Spring.
 Contact me if you have any leads!**

 - **Sep 2021 - June 2025:** Nankai University
 - Expect to graduate in June 2025.
 Looking for PhD position after that.